 The asides this time are that we know that Seymour is not an ex-wife of Henry VIII but do not know whether Oksana considers Anna Karenina her favorite author.

 Damian pays a wonderful homage to the past by bringing the epic '30s musicals back in a much bolder and brighter fashion in the 21st century.
-The choreography and cinematography require a Blu-ray when "Free Dance" is released on physical media.
+This more than justifies the physical-media release opting for Blu-ray.

 This ode to yesteryear includes Barlow initially not making the cut as a background dancer for the titular extravaganza of fabled choreographer Zander Raines (Thomas "Harry Hook" Doherty of the "Descendants" franchise).
 Barlow not taking "no" for an answer puts right what once went wrong.